somosnlp/somosnlp.org/pages/hackathon/patrocinios.en.md

 Notes:
 - "Publish posts" = publish at least one post on LinkedIn and one tweet on Twitter (except if you don't have an account, obviously)
 - The visual material necessary for the posts will be provided
-- Always remember to mention Somos NLP
+- Always remember to mention SomosNLP

 <center><a href="https://forms.gle/sEkxstwbJSRYpgDa8" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-d∫ecoration:none; border-radius:5px;">📝 Fill out the form</a></center>